Residential and commercial electrical services when you need them and at the right price.

 With the ever-increasing cost of home ownership, some owners may be considering adding a secondary suite as a mortgage helper.
 Other owners may be combining households with other family members.
 There are specific requirements when adding an additional living unit to your property.
 Before doing anything, be sure to contact your local municipality to confirm what is required to add an additional living unit and to check exactly what rules and regulations apply to your specific situation.
 A secondary suite could be a basement suite, in-law suite or a coach house.
 Each have a different set of requirements depending on the application.

 Having a secondary suite will increase the amount of electricity already used, so upgrading your current electrical service for the additional load may be required.
-An experienced electrician will conduct a load calculation to confirm the service requirements for supplying power to the main and secondary household on the property.
+Then an experienced electrician will conduct a load calculation to confirm the service requirements for supplying power to the main and secondary household on the property.
 Installing a sub-panel specifically for the secondary suite would eliminate the inconvenience of a tripped breaker affecting the other living unit.
-Blue Crest Electric recommends installing an information meter to monitor the use of electricity by the occupants of the secondary suite.
+Our residential electricians recommend installing an information meter to monitor the use of electricity by the occupants of the secondary suite.
 This will also help to avoid disputes over power usage.

 A Secondary Suite Requires An Electrical Permit

 Many homeowners do not realize the importance and benefits of the required electrical permit.
-The electrical permit, acquired by the electrical contractor, means that the installation is being completed according to the current electrical Code requirements.
-This provides assurance and peace of mind that the installation will be safely completed.
-For more information regarding electrical permits click Here.
+In fact, the electrical permit, acquired by the electrical contractor, means that the installation is being completed according to the current electrical Code requirements.
+Thus it provides assurance and peace of mind that the installation will be safely completed.

 A Secondary Suite As A Mortgage Helper

-If the purpose of constructing a secondary suite is to offset the mortgage payment, getting top dollar for the rental space is very important.
+If the purpose of constructing a secondary suite is to offset the mortgage payment then getting top dollar for the rental space is very important.
 Consider adding some of the following features to the secondary suite to attract the most discerning tenants.

 With a well designed space and the right tenant, adding a secondary suite to the property can be a financially positive and even enjoyable experience.